 The Company has taken out a directors' and officers' liability insurance policy with an insurance company, as stipulated in Article 430-3 Paragraph 1 of the Companies Act.
-Those insured under the policy are Directors and Auditors of the Company and its subsidiaries, and the premiums are paid in full by the Company.
+Those insured under the policy are Directors of the Company as well as Directors and Audit & Supervisory Board Members of its subsidiaries, and the premiums are paid in full by the Company.
 The Directors who are included as insured in this insurance policy shall receive compensation for their liability borne from performance of their duties or for their liability arising from claims in pursuit of that liability.
 However, the policy does include certain exemption clauses, such as no compensation being given for liability attributable to acts in violation of laws or regulations that were carried out with full knowledge of their illegality.